kubermatic/kubermatic/docs/proposals/kubelb.md

 **DNS and Domain**

 The LB cluster will have a domain assigned e.g. lb.example.com each cluster will have a dedicated subdomain CLUSTERNAME.lb.example.net.
-For an Ingress on the tenant cluster a subdomain will be created based on the pattern INGRESS.CLUSTERNAME.lb.example.net The user can reference this URL in his DNS as a CNAME for a customer URL e.g. example.com -> CNAME INGRESS.CLUSTERNAME.lb.example.net
+For an Ingress on the user cluster a subdomain will be created based on the pattern INGRESS.CLUSTERNAME.lb.example.net The user can reference this URL in his DNS as a CNAME for a customer URL e.g. example.com -> CNAME INGRESS.CLUSTERNAME.lb.example.net

 **Notes**